CSMeshal/programming-resources/README.md

 ## Features
 1-Login

 2-The ability to register on the site

+3-A blog containing resources to learn programming

 3-Video sources

 4-Articles sources

 5-Book sources

-6-Video sources
-7- Ability to view all sources
+6- Ability to view all sources

-8-The ability to choose sources
+7-The ability to choose sources

-9-The ability to switch between sources
+8-The ability to switch between sources

-10-If he is registered on the site, he can add a source 11-Comment on the sources
+9-If he is registered on the site, he can add a source

+10-Comment on the sources

 ## Stack